ibrben/library-management-backend/README.md

 dotnet run --project src/LibraryManagement.Api
 ```

-The local launch profile sets `ASPNETCORE_ENVIRONMENT=Development` and serves the
-API at <http://localhost:5080>.
-This causes `appsettings.Development.json` to load
-after `appsettings.json`.
-The health endpoint is available at `/health` and verifies
-PostgreSQL connectivity.

-For the non-containerized API workflow, first start PostgreSQL with the local
+But for the non-containerized API workflow, first start PostgreSQL with the local
 port override, then run the API:

 ```bash